 However, if your workloads require permission to interact with Compute Engine or Cloud Storage, your workloads might be affected.
-We recommend creating a custom service account with the equivalent Cloud Identity and Access Management roles.
+We recommend creating a custom service account with the equivalent Identity and Access Management (IAM) roles.

 If you override the scopes and your workloads require permission to interact with Cloud Storage (including pulling private container images from Container Registry), the storage-ro scope must also be included.

 Alternatively, to replicate the behavior of pre-1.10 clusters, see Reverting to legacy access scopes.

 Compute Engine and Cloud Storage return 403 errors to applications running in Kubernetes 1.10 clusters that lack the necessary scopes.

 Additionally, the response to a request with insufficient scopes includes an HTTP header detailing the necessary scopes.
 For example: